 - Visitors must be 15 years or older, depending on the country.

-- Gorilla tracking can be strenuous.
+- Gorilla trekking can be strenuous.
 To enjoy the trek, you need to be fit, healthy, and capable of walking for several hours in difficult terrain.

-- There are some Gorilla family groups nearer to the entrance.
-Those who can’t walk far are kindly asked to ask their Driver Guide for assistance.
+- There are some gorilla family groups nearer to the entrance.
+Those visitors who can’t walk far are kindly asked to ask their driver guide for assistance.

 Suggested Gorilla Tracking Gear

 - A rain jacket over a warm sweater

 - A hat and gloves to protect yourself against stinging nettles